 In construction and manufacturing, elimination of the use of arsenic-treated wood could lead to substantial reductions in exposure.
 Standard engineering and administrative controls may be implemented to reduce occupational exposure to arsenic in other industries.
-Tor example, equipment and ventilation should be properly installed, operated and maintained to ensure that exposure is well controlled.
+For example, equipment and ventilation should be properly installed, operated and maintained to ensure that exposure is well controlled.
 Change rooms, showers and laundering facilities at the workplace are also recommended.
 Protective clothing should be laundered at least weekly.
 Workspaces should be regularly cleaned using vacuums with HEPA filters or by wet methods.
-In certain occupations, regular air monitoring and health assessments may be a part of the workplace occupational health and safety strategy.
+In certain occupational health and safety strategy.
 Finally, workers should be educated in the health effects associated with arsenic exposure, and trained on how to properly use equipment and control measures.
 Overarching policy recommendations, presented later in this report, can be applied to arsenic.